 Choose ribs when you want a tender cut of beef with extra marbling.

-The plate, or short plate, is the other source of short ribs.
-It’s found near the abdomen, and it’s fattier.
-Beef from the short plate are often used for fajitas, pastrami, skirt steak, Philadelphia steak and short ribs with this cut and you’ll be happy with the results.
+The plate, or short plate, is the other source of short ribs and it’s found near the abdomen.
+It is fattier.
+Make fajitas, pastrami, skirt steak, Philadelphia steak and short ribs with this cut and you’ll be happy with the results.